 Munstead Lavender Care

-As a native of the Mediterranean, English lavender needs full sun.
+As a native of the Mediterranean, English lavender needs full sun, six to eight hours per day.
 Insufficient sun makes it leggy and leads to reduced flowering.
 In warmer climates, some afternoon shade is acceptable.

-Ideally, lavender must be grown in sandy soil, or one that is not too rich and provides excellent drainage, such as shallow rocky soil.
-Avoid any soil that is damp or, even worse, soggy.
+Ideally, English lavender should be grown in sandy somewhat less fertile soil that provides excellent drainage, such as shallow rocky soil.
+Avoid any soil that is too rich, damp or, even worse, soggy.

-Munstead lavender is fairly drought-tolerant once established.
+'Munstead' lavender is fairly drought-tolerant once established.
 After you plant it, keep the soil evenly moist during the first growing season by watering it regularly.
-After that, there is generally no need to water the plant.
-The only exception is if there is a drought during the time when the flower buds form.
+After that, there is generally no need to provide supplemental water to this plant.
+The only exception is if there is drought during the time when the flower buds form.
 Water as needed so the buds won’t shrivel and the blooms can develop to their full beauty.

-Because lavender is so sensitive to excess water, when mulching around it, the goal, unlike with most other plants, is not to keep the soil moist but the opposite.
-It is best to use rocks or gravel instead of mulch that absorbs water, such as bark mulch.
+Because lavender is so sensitive to excess water, when mulching around these plants the goal, unlike with most other plants, is to keep the area dry, which is just the opposite effect of most organic mulches.
+Thus, to mulch around lavender plants, it is best to use rocks or gravel instead of mulch that absorbs water, such as shredded leaves or bark.

 Temperature and Humidity

 Lavender likes it warm but not overly hot, and it does not do well in humid climates.
-While Munstead lavender is hardy to USDA zones 5, it does not always make it through a very cold winter when temperatures fall below minus ten degrees F.
+While Munstead lavender is hardy to USDA hardiness zone 5, it does not always make it through a very cold winter when temperatures fall below -10 degrees Fahrenheit.

-As a precaution, it is recommended that you either grow it in a container so you can bring it in during the winter, or take some root cuttings in the fall and grow them indoors, then replant in the garden in the spring.
+As a precaution, it is recommended that you either grow it in a container so you can bring it in during the winter or take some root cuttings in the fall and grow them indoors, and then replant them in the garden in the spring.